Training / Training Strategy

 Identify Your Learning Style for Optimal Information Retention

-It may be helpful to identify your learning style in order to determine how you can maximally retain information.
-Auditory learners find that they learn best in an environment where they can listen to lectures, while visual learners may find visual presentations more effective.
-Tactile learners, by contrast, may do the best in laboratory-type courses that are more hands on in nature.
+Auditory learners learn best in an environment where they can listen to lectures, while visual learners may find visual presentations more effective.
+Tactile learners, by contrast, may do the best in laboratory-type courses that are more hands-on in nature.

 How to Effectively Self-Pace Your Learning

-To be effective at self-paced learning, first take into consideration your learning style.
-If you are an auditory learner, it may be helpful to take notes while you listen to an online lecture.
-You can then read your notes aloud to promote an auditory style of learning.
+To be effective at self-paced learning, first consider your learning style.
+If you are an auditory learner, take notes while you listen to an online lecture.
+Then, read your notes aloud to promote an auditory style of learning.

 If you are a visual learner, you may benefit from watching online videos.
-While useful for all learning types, tactile learners may find it particularly useful to perform labs or answer practice questions to supplement online content.
+While useful for all learning types, tactile learners benefit from hands-on activities like virtual labs and practice questions.

 Online Video Training Through the Lens of the Bloom Hierarchy